A good bowie knife has three essential qualities—a big blade, a full tang, and a wooden handle.

-9. Gerber Winchester Bowie Knife
+9. Gerber Winchester Large Bowie Knife

-That blade is made of stainless steel for increased strength and corrosion-resistance hence long-haul utility in excellent condition.
+That blade is made of stainless steel for increased strength and corrosion resistance hence long-haul utility in excellent condition.
 It is a very sharp knife too.
-And it was thoughtful of Gerber to fix that large brass guard to keep our hands where they are best at—the handle.
+And, it was thoughtful of Gerber to fix that large brass guard to keep our hands where they are best at—the handle.

-The handle is made of a finger-grooved wood and pops thanks to the deep-red showing off the wood.
+The handle is made of finger-grooved wood and pops thanks to the deep-red showing off the wood.
 You might or might not like the finger grooving thing, but it is good for the grip if it fits your digit.

-Overall, this is a decent, big and cheap Bowie knife to have.
+Overall, this is a decent, big, and cheap Bowie knife to have.

-10. Szco Supplies Carbon Steel Bowie Knife
+10. Szco Supplies Carbon Steel Bowie

-Szco Supplies Carbon Steel Bowie Knife delivers an impressive, large 15" Bowie.
+Szco Supplies Carbon Steel Bowie Knife delivers an impressive, large 15″ Bowie.
 The wooden handle looks great and gives an excellent grip.
 To keep your hand off the blade, the manufacturer incorporates a brass guard.

 Carbon steel makes the blade count among the best in strength and durability around.
 Still, its full tang Bowie on the handle makes the knife capable of handling multiple, intended tasks.
-The carbon steel blade sharpens easy and retains sharpness, which is fantastic if you are spending much time out in the woods.
+The carbon steel blade sharpens easily and retains sharpness, which is fantastic if you are spending much time out in the woods.

 Both the knife and the leather sheath are a job well done.
-After use just tuck it safely in the leather sheath, keeps the knife safe and also keeps you safe from injury.
+After use just tuck it safely in the leather sheath, keeps the knife safe, and also keeps you safe from injury.

 We played hardball and let these Bowies play to our rigorous tests so you would not have to yourself.
-With a bunch of incomplete Bowie knife reviews out there, how about we dig in deeper to truly understand what makes a Bowie knife oh so great.
+With a bunch of incomplete reviews out there, how about we dig in deeper to truly understand what makes a Bowie knife oh so great.

-Check the Construct Material
+1. Check the Construct Material